sumukshashidhar/yourbench/prompts/question_generation/multi_hop/clarification.md

         "global impacts"
     ],
     "potential_question_directions": [
-        "How do Arctic ice changes trigger multiple environmental responses?", "What connects ocean circulation to atmospheric patterns?", "Why do small changes amplify through the climate system?"
+        "In what ways do Arctic ice changes catalyze a series of environmental responses that extend beyond immediate geographical boundaries?", "What connects ocean circulation to atmospheric patterns?", "Why do small changes amplify through the climate system?"
     ],
-    "best_direction": "How do Arctic ice changes trigger multiple environmental responses?", "comprehension_type": "chain_effect",
+    "best_direction": "In what ways do Arctic ice changes catalyze a series of environmental responses that extend beyond immediate geographical boundaries?", "comprehension_type": "chain_effect",
     "quality_metrics": {
         "clear_language": true,